 There is one SLURM queue for the ITC cluster named itc_cluster.
 This queue has a run time limit of 7 days but has no limit to the number of cores that can be requested.
 This queue is subject to normal fairshare rules.

 In addition to the cluster the ITC has purchased storage beyond the normal allotted for Odyssey users.
-The ITC has 34 TB of scratch disk space on /n/itc1 which is not backed up.
-Additionally there is 40 TB of space on /n/itcbackup1 and itcbackup2 which are backed up nightly.
-ITC users get 2 TB on the backed up space and 1 TB on the scratch space.
+The ITC has 200 TB of storage space on the itcnfs systems.
+Each ITC user gets 5 TB of storage which is backed up nightly.

 Groups within the ITC have also purchased resources beyond those provided by FAS and ITC.
 These resources vary from group to group and may include machines not managed by RC.
 If you desire more information on the resources held by a specific group please contact them directly.